EllieChen-Git/Portfolio-Site-V3/README.md

 - I twisted the styling of this site a bit.
 Although it might be not obvious, but styling is always very time-consuming.

-- I deployed the site.
+- I deployed the site to Netlify with a environment variable.

 ---

 ### Challenges Encountered

 1. After I tried to import 'react-bootstrap', I encountered an uncaught type error due to the react version for the template is too old.
-Problem was solved after reading a [stack overflow post](https://stackoverflow.com/questions/58688463/getting-uncaught-typeerror-object-is-not-a-function-in-themeprovider-js-of) and update the React and React-Dom version from "^16.6.0" to "^16.6.8" for this project.
+Problem was solved after reading [a stack overflow post](https://stackoverflow.com/questions/58688463/getting-uncaught-typeerror-object-is-not-a-function-in-themeprovider-js-of) and update the React and React-Dom version from "^16.6.0" to "^16.6.8" for this project.

 2. I tried to create an environment variable to store a piece of information, but failed to do so.
-With a bit [research](https://create-react-app.dev/docs/adding-custom-environment-variables/), I realised that :
+With [a bit research](https://create-react-app.dev/docs/adding-custom-environment-variables/), I realised that :

 1) With React, the environment variable needs to start with 'REACT*APP*'
 2) I need to re-start my server every time I change the .env file